Phantom of the Opera in Broadway NYC: everything you need to know about the musical

 -

 Mezzanine (from €50): this section covers the first floor of the theater and is the cheapest.
 Within this area, you have two options: the sides and the center.
-If you want a great view of the stage at a good price, your best option will be the center seats.
+If you want a great view of the stage at a good price, your best option is the center seats.

 -

-Orchestra (from €100): if you are a discerning traveler who appreciates culture and quality and doesn't mind splurging, this will be your favorite area.
-The ideal seats are from the fourth row onwards (as in a movie theater), which are the premium seats.
-This way, you'll have incredible views of the stage with a wide and comprehensive perspective, better than if you sit in the front row.
+Orchestra (from €100): if you are a discerning traveler who appreciates culture and quality and doesn't mind splashing out, this will be your favorite area.
+Ideally, you should sit from the fourth row onwards (as in a movie theater), which are the premium seats.
+This way, you will have incredible views of the stage with a wide and very complete perspective, more so than if you sit in the very front row.

 Nuria's Traveler Tip